Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

 Knowledge, Skills, and Abilities required at this level include knowledge of the assigned field of work (chemistry, biology, forensic science, criminalistics, criminal justice, latent print development, print identification, firearms and tool marks, document digital evidence); of basic scientific principles; of methods used in forensic analysis; of grammar, punctuation, English usage, and spelling; and of math.
 Ability is required to prepare evidence and exhibits for court; to effectively testify in court or administrative hearings; to organize and present facts and opinions clearly; and to establish and maintain effective working relationships.

 Education and Experience required is a minimum of a bachelor’s degree from an accredited college or university.

 Note: Selective qualifications for a specific degree and/or specific courses may be applied for each forensic discipline.

 At this career level incumbents perform a range of basic work as a forensic laboratory analyst.
 They perform scientific and technical analysis in all but the most difficult and complex criminal cases.
 They train to perform more advanced and complex analysis.
 They may assist in training others in basic work, perform limited technical and administrative reviews, and perform limited supervised research and development, and may assist in crime scene work.

-Education and Experience required at this level consists of those identified in Level I plus one year of experience as a forensic laboratory criminalist.
-Depending upon selective qualifications, experience may be in controlled substances, trace evidence, forensic biology, serology, forensic DNA, toxicology, questioned documents, firearms/tool marks, or latent prints.
+Education and Experience required at this level consists of those identified in Level I plus one year of experience performing forensic analysis.
+Depending upon selective qualifications, experience may be in controlled substances, trace evidence, forensic biology, serology, forensic DNA, toxicology, questioned documents, firearms/tool marks, latent prints, or digital evidence.
 Experience must have been full time and the primary job responsibility to be qualifying.

 Level III: Code: G12C Salary Band: NA